akka/akka/akka-docs/scala/typed-actors.rst

 -----------------------

-Since you can obtain a contextual Typed Actor Extension by passing in an ``ActorContext`` you can create child Typed Actors by invoking ``typedActorOf(..)`` on that.
+Since you can obtain a contextual Typed Actor Extension by passing in an ``ActorContext`` you can create child Typed Actors by invoking ``typedActorOf(..)`` on that:

+.. includecode:: code/akka/docs/actor/TypedActorDocSpec.scala
+   :include: typed-actor-hierarchy

-This also works for creating child Typed Actors in regular Akka Actors.
+You can also create a child Typed Actor in regular Akka Actors by giving the ``ActorContext`` as an input parameter to TypedActor.get(…).

 Supervisor Strategy
 -------------------